 Peanut Convent

-El San Miguel Arcángel de Maní convent began to be built in 1548, and the 29 September 1549 was founded, the year it disembarks Fray Diego de Landa in Yucatan.
+Construction began on the San Miguel Arcángel de Maní convent in 1548, and it was founded on September 29, 1549, the year Fray Diego de Landa landed in Yucatán.
 The entire construction of the convent, the church, the atrium, school, hospital.
 They built it in 7 years.
-It was one of the first churches founded in the Peninsula, one of the most important Franciscans.
-Peanut is without a doubt one of your stops in the Route of the Convents.

 auto de fe in mani yucatan